-- St Ethelbert's Catholic Primary School and Nursery recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+- Sevenoaks Primary School recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional abuse.
 Children can be victims of domestic abuse and may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - St Ethelbert's Catholic Primary School and Nursery is an Operation Encompass School.
+Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - Sevenoaks Primary School is an Operation Encompass School.
 This means we work in partnership with Kent Police to provide support to children experiencing domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing domestic abuse in their home or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy.